slackhq/slack-api-docs/methods/rtm.start.md

 The `channels` property is a list of [channel objects](/types/channel), one for every channel visible to the authenticated user.
 For regular or administrator accounts this list will include every team channel.
+The `is_member` property indicates if the user is a member of this channel.
+If true then the channel object will also include the topic, purpose, member list and read-state related information.

 The `groups` property is a list of [group objects](/types/group), one for every group the authenticated user is in.

-The `ims` property is a list of [IM objects](/types/im), one for every direct message channel visible to the authenticated user.
-The object for every group, channel or IM that the user is in will contain state information about that channel.
+The `ims` property is a list of
+[IM objects](/types/im), one for every direct message channel visible to the authenticated user.

 The `bots` property gives details of the integrations set up on this team.